tango-controls-hdbpp/meeting-minutes/2019-09/Minutes.md

 InnoDB is slower than MyIsam for inserting data.

 Mangesh presented the requirements for SKA Engineering Data Archive which will use HDB++.
 The presented numbers were very impressive and can be seen on their slides.
-They were advised to avoid to store everything at high frequency and to rather tune carefully their archive event thresholds to ensure they store only relevant data.
+They were advised to avoid storing everything at high frequency and to rather tune carefully their archive event thresholds to ensure they store only relevant data.
 They were recommended to have a look at ScyllaDB, a drop-in Apache Cassandra alternative written in C++.

 Matteo described briefly the work he did with the Elastic Search backend he developed, where the data was stored in json format.